bsiepe/BGGM-mod/README.md

 #### Confirmatory

-A central contribution of **BGGM** is confirmatory hypothesis testing of (in)equality constraints (Hoijtink 2011).
+A central contribution of **BGGMmod** is confirmatory hypothesis testing of (in)equality constraints (Hoijtink 2011).
 By this we are referring to testing expectations, as opposed to feeding the data to, say, `estimate`, and seeing what happens to emerge.